Yifever20002/Yifever20002.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I'm currently a master student at the Graduate School of Information Science and Technology (IST), The University of Tokyo, supervised by Prof. Yinqiang Zheng.
+I'm currently a D1 student at the Graduate School of Information Science and Technology (IST), The University of Tokyo, supervised by Prof. Yinqiang Zheng.

 I work on computer vision and computer graphics, with a particular focus on 3D vision.
 My research interests primarily involve 3D reconstruction, neural rendering, and human avatars.